aleshaleksey/fansys23/05-skills.md

   - Multiple entities can participate in the process, in which case the time taken is divided by the number of entities taking part.
 For each size category above medium, an entity counts as twice as many entities of the next category down.
 So a large entity counts as 2 medium entities, but a huge entity counts as 4 medium entities.
   - An entity can do a "rush job" and take half the time: -5 penalty.
 - **Special**: A character with terrain mastery has a +4 to "fortify" in that terrain.
+  - A pick is necessary to use "fortify" rolls that involve digging through rocky terrain.
+  - "fortify" rolls that involve digging through soft ground are made at disadvantage without a shovel or similar implement.
+  - A tent gives +2 to "fortify" when ameliorating a camp, a yurt obviates the need for such a roll.
+This does not apply in swamps, dense forests or on steep slopes.
 - **Take care**: Yes.
 - **Try again**: Yes.